sbustamante/CosmicVoidsPaper/paper_structure.md

 2. The simulation
 -----------------------------------------------------------------------------------------
-A technical details of the used simulation (Bolshoi), with descriptions of halos catalogues (BDM and FOF).
+Technical details of the used simulation (Bolshoi), with descriptions of halos catalogues (BDM and FOF).
 All halo samples are defined here as well.